 I give the example of someone banging on the piano for years.
-They will never play the symphony.
-It is the same with a painting, They will never paint a masterpiece just banging on the canvas.
-They need to persevere and develop the skill in order to paint a masterpiece.
+They will never play a symphony.
+It is the same with painting, They will never paint a masterpiece just banging on the canvas.
+They need to persevere and develop their skills in order to paint a masterpiece.

-Q: You have been very deliberate and prosperous in marketing and promoting your artwork (I saw your ads in many of the top magazines year after year even back in the 90’s).
+Q: You have been very deliberate and prosperous in marketing and promoting your artwork (I saw your ads in many of the top magazines year after year even during the 90s).
 What counsel can you offer artists today for building a successful painting career?

 A: I was an illustrator before I started marketing my work as a fine artist.
 I had a large advertising budget and applied it immediately to my fine art.

 I find most painters don’t have this experience.
-When I work with other painters, I suggest that they first develop a good product and then either promote it yourself or you find someone who can promote you.
+When I work with other painters, I suggest that they first develop a good product and then either promote it themselves or find someone who can promote them.

-The marketplace is also constantly changing, so we are not promoting art like we did 20 years ago.
-This is the first time in history of marketing that the patron can go to the artist’s website and buy.
+The marketplace is also constantly changing, so we are not promoting art the same way we did 20 years ago.
+This is the first time in the history of marketing that the patron can go to the artist’s website and buy artwork.
 I’m not saying that galleries don’t play a role, but they are not as important as they used to be.

 Please comment and thank Camille for sharing her talents and insights with us!